birdoptera/S4B_Final_Project/README.md

 Write in the prompt the genus and species you are interested in:

-`Myzuz persicae` #Species with a good collection data
+`Myzus persicae` #Species with a good collection data